| CHAPTER

 tinnitus could be a key point for the

 success of the treatment.
+Although usually not

 the case, your tinnitus might be related